RaidrDev/RaidrDev/README.md

-👋 Hi, I’m Jose Sánchez also known as RaidrDev I'm a junior frontend developer here you will be able to see some of my publics projects.
+👋 Hi, I’m Jose Sánchez also known as RaidrDev.

+I'm a junior frontend developer and here you will be able to see some of my publics projects.
-If you want to see more projects that I delevelop, contact me or know more about me you can visit my portfolio. 🚀
+If you want to see more projects that I deleveloped, contact me or know more about me you can visit my portfolio. 🚀

 <!---